make-demo-learn-math/make-demo-learn-math.github.io/doc/LearnMath.md

   but with different multiplier values
 - The key is in picking a suitable multiplier and modulus to produce sufficient randomness in the output
+- In our example, note that a seed of zero is catastrophic but since the modulus is a prime number we will never get an output of zero for a non-zero input
 - There's a table of the values in common use, but many of them require 64-bit (long) integer types which JavaScript does not natively support